kaldi-asr/kaldi/egs/dihard_2018/README.txt

  YouTube videos and “speech in the wild” (e.g., recordings in restaurants) See https://coml.lscp.ens.fr/dihard/index.html for details.

- The subdirectories "v2" and so on are different speaker diarization recipes.
+ The subdirectories "v1" and so on are different speaker diarization recipes.
+The recipe in v1 demonstrates a standard approach using a full-covariance GMM-UBM, i-vectors, PLDA scoring and agglomerative hierarchical clustering.
 The example in v2 demonstrates DNN speaker embeddings, PLDA scoring and agglomerative hierarchical clustering.